prettydiff/freshapp/readme.md

 This setup installs the two external dependencies: ESLint and TypeScript as well as a local dependency that helps TypeScript compile the project.

+## Configuration
+Configuration data is stored in the version.json file.

+* **command** *string, manual* - The command that executes the application, which is `node ` and the path to your JavaScript application file, by default `js/application`.
+* **date** *string, dynamic* - This value is in format *dd MMM yyyy* and it is dynamically generated from the modify date of the package.json file.
+* **name** *string, manual* - This is the proper name of the application.
+* **number** *string, dynamic* - This value is gathered from the version property of the package.json file.
+* **port** *number, manual* - The default port number the application uses when running a service.
+The `server` command requires two ports, one for HTTP and a second for Web Sockets, where the second port is always one number greater than the service port.

 ## Add a new utility
 In the applications.ts file simply assign a function to a named property on the apps object, example:
 `apps.myCustomTool = function () {};`